-STAFF RECOMMENDATION: The location of this development makes it an appropriate infill development, not only for the University of Oklahoma residents/students but also the City of Norman.
-Repeatedly, City staff hears the concern with expanding infrastructure to the outer edges of the city, creating additional strain on existing infrastructure, this proposal helps alleviate this concern.
+STAFF RECOMMENDATION: The location of this development makes it an appropriate in-fill development, not only for the University of Oklahoma residents/students but also the City of Norman.
+City staff often hears a concern with expanding infrastructure to the outer edges of the city creating additional strain on existing infrastructure; this proposal, as an in-fill project, addresses this often expressed concern.
 The University continues to purchase property, expanding its ownership to the east from Jenkins Avenue, essentially one street to the west of this proposal.
 Reviewing the ownership map discloses the greater majority of ownership belongs to the University.
-The continued change in the neighborhood component, the University ownership and rental properties in this area supports proposed in-fill for this area.
+The continued change in the neighborhood component, the University ownership and rental properties supports the proposal for in-fill development for this area.
 Staff supports this rezoning request and recommends approval of Ordinance No. O-1415-19.